ESA title

 NIRSpec – the Near-Infrared Spectrograph

 The NIRSpec instrument is the workhorse near-infrared spectrograph on board Webb.
 The primary goal of NIRSpec is to enable large spectroscopic surveys of astronomical objects like stars or distant galaxies.
-This is made possible by its powerful Multi-Object Spectroscopy mode, which will make use of use of roughly a quarter of a million tiny configurable shutters, which are each comparable in size to the width of a human hair, to conduct simultaneous spectroscopic observations of multiple sources in a single exposure.
-In this mode, Webb will be able to obtain spectra of up to 200 targets simultaneously, making for very efficient use of Webb’s valuable observing time.
-NIRSpec will also offer integral-field and fixed-slit spectroscopy modes that will facilitate detailed studies of individual astronomical objects.
+This is made possible by its powerful Multi-Object Spectroscopy mode, which makes use of use of roughly a quarter of a million tiny configurable shutters, which are each comparable in size to the width of a human hair, to conduct simultaneous spectroscopic observations of multiple sources in a single exposure.
+In this mode, Webb is able to obtain spectra of up to 200 targets simultaneously, making for very efficient use of Webb’s valuable observing time.
+NIRSpec also offers integral-field and fixed-slit spectroscopy modes that facilitates detailed studies of individual astronomical objects.

 NIRSpec in depth